-regard, that is, should the occasion arise, to accuse the state of offenses against morality'.
+It remains for the humanitarian associations and individual Christian men who see themselves called to do so, to make the state aware of the moral aspect of the measures it takes in this regard, that is, should the occasion arise, to accuse the state of offenses against morality.
+46

 Individual Christians have this calling, not the church per se.

 The church cannot primarily take direct political action, since it does not presume to know how things should go historically.
-Even on the Jewish question today, the church cannot contradict the state directly and demand that it take any particular course of action.
+Even on the Jewish question today, the church cannot contradict the state directly and demand that it take any particular course of action.47

-'As church, it will only ask whether or not the state is creating law and order'.
-While it is from the Christian proclamation and faith that the state receives its own rights, Bonhoeffer's default position is that Christians are to remain subject to authority Opposition to the state should occur when certain limits are reached, and these limits are ecclesial.
-'The limits are reached wherever there is a clash between the space the body of Christ claims and occupies for this world for worship, offices, and the civic life of its members, and the world's own claim for space'.
-When the very being of the church is challenged, however, there are three possibilities for action that the church can take vis-à-vis the state:
+"As church, it will only ask whether or not the state is creating law and order".
+48 While it is from the Christian proclamation and faith that the state receives its own rights, Bonhoeffer's default position is that Christians are to remain subject to authority.49 Opposition to the state should occur when certain limits are reached, and these limits are ecclesial.
+"The limits are reached wherever there is a clash between the space the body of Christ claims and occupies in this world for worship, offices, and the civic life of its members, and the world's own claim for space".
+50 When the very being of the church is challenged, however, there are three possibilities for action that the church can take vis-à-vis the state:

 - 1. questioning the state as to the legitimate state character of its actions, that is, making the state responsible for what it does. - 2. service to the victims of the state actions.
-The church has an unconditional obligation toward the victims of any societal order, even if they do not belong to the Christian community; (Let us work for the good of all - Gal.
-6:10). - 3. not just to bind up the wound of the victims beneath the wheel but to seize the wheel itself, when the matter is of the status confessionis.
+The church has an unconditional obligation toward the victims of any societal order, even if they do not belong to the Christian community (Let us work for the good of all - Gal 6:10).